JunYuHuang/learn-c-the-hard-way-code/41-project-devpkg/README.md

   # Installs a piece of software from a URL.
   devpkg -I <URL>

-  # Lists all of the software that's been installed.
+  # Lists all of the software that has been installed.
   devpkg -L

   # Fetches some source code for manual building.
   devpkg -F

-  # Builds the source code and installs it, even if it's
+  # Builds the source code and installs it, even if it is
   # already installed.
   devpkg -B
   ```